 Betty Jean (18, 28) is the self-anointed class clown of the group, always vying for attention from her best friend Cindy Lou.
-She loves boy humor, and is probably the most physically fit out of all the girls—or at least the most ‘sporty.’
-Red-headed Betty Jean has a loving heart that is easy to break, as we see in act two.
+She loves boy humor, and is probably the most physically fit out of all the girls— or at least the most "sporty."
+Red-headed Betty Jean has a loving heart that is easy to break, as we see in Act II.
 (Alto with strong low range.)

 Cindy Lou (18, 28) knows she is the prettiest girl at Springfield High.
 Her ongoing rivalry with best friend Betty Jean bursts forth throughout their performance, threatening to derail the planned activities of their Graduation Day.
-Raven-haired Cindy Lou would be considered the ‘bad girl,’ or ‘mean girl’ of the group, but truly has a hidden heart of gold that shines through in act two.
-(Mezzo Soprano with belt–sings lead on many songs.)
+Raven-haired Cindy Lou would be considered the "bad girl," or "mean girl" of the group, but truly has a hidden heart of gold that shines through in Act II.
+(Mezzo Soprano with belt— sings lead on many songs.)

 Missy (18, 28) is the over-achiever of the group.
 She is always ready to cover for mistakes and jump in and save the day.
 She has been best friends with Suzy since elementary school.
-Brown-haired Missy’s hidden heart-throb is teacher Mr. Lee, whom she finally weds in act two.
+Brown-haired Missy’s hidden heart-throb is teacher Mr. Lee, whom she finally weds in Act II.
 (Soprano with wide range and very high vocals.)

 Suzy (18, 28) is the gum-chewing, happy-go-lucky, go-along girl.
 Blonde Suzy is always a little giddy and a little silly, and finds great pleasure in everything she does.
-Slightly ditzy, act one finds Suzy flunking out of her elective Library class for electing not to go, but finally receives her GED in act two.
+Slightly ditzy, Act I finds Suzy flunking out of her elective Library class for electing not to go, but finally receives her GED in Act II.
 Her best friend is Missy.
 (Mezzo Alto with a sweet, soulful sound and big belts.)

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.